1905 Alabama Crimson White football team: Schedule

-Season summary
+Game summaries

-Maryville
+Maryville (TN)

 Burks starred in the opening win of 17 to 0 over Maryville.
 A number of Alabama turnovers kept the game scoreless through halftime.
 T. S. Sims scored the first touchdown and Burks added a 95-yard return for a touchdown.

 Vanderbilt

 Alabama was no match for Vanderbilt, losing 34–0.
 Honus Craig was the star of the game.
 Quarterback Frank Kyle was severely injured, knocked unconscious and taken to the hospital.

 The starting lineup was Lanier (left end), Neb (left tackle), McDaniel (left guard), Moody (center), Sims (right guard), Sartain (right tackle), Patton (right end), Smith (quarterback), Burks (left halfback), Ware (right halfback), Peavy (fullback).

 Georgia Tech

 "The overworked Burks, who appeared to bear the entire brunt of Alabama's offense," collapsed on the field during the second half of a 12 to 5 loss to Georgia Tech.

 Clemson

 Alabama lost to Clemson for the last time until the 2016 National Championship Game when Alabama lost 31-35.